Palmyrene alphabet

 Palmyrene was normally written without spaces or punctuation between words and sentences (scriptio continua style).

 Two forms of the Palmyrene alphabet were developed: The rounded, cursive form derived from the Aramaic alphabet and later a decorative, monumental form developed from the cursive Palmyrene.
 Both the cursive and monumental forms commonly used orthographic ligatures.

 Characters

 Numbers

-Palmyrene used a non-decimal system which built up numbers using combinations of their symbols for 1, 2, 3, 4, 5, 10, and 20.
+Palmyrene used a non-positional system which built up numbers using combinations of their symbols for 1, 2, 3, 4, 5, 10, and 20.

 It is similar to the system used for Aramaic which built numbers using their symbols for 1, 2, 3, 10, 20, 100, 1000, and 10000.

 Letters

 There are some styles in which the 'r'-letter (resh) is the same as the 'd'-letter (dalesh) with a dot on top, but there are styles in which the two letters are visually distinct.
 Ligation, after b, ḥ, m, n, and q before some other consonants was common in some inscriptions but was not obligatory.
 There are also two fleurons (left-sided and right-sided) that tend to appear near numbers.